 Unlike the Vans’ Old Skool, the Vans Ward does not have extra line stitches on the upper.

-It is therefore a perfect blend of a skateboarder’s shoe and casual presentation.
+Therefore, the Vans Ward comfortable blend of a skateboarder’s shoe and casual presentation.

 Its blend of style and classic outlook has made it a go-to for individuals, making it an excellent addition to one’s sneaker timeline.